Tips for Visiting Versailles as a Day Trip from Paris

 Where is the Palace of Versailles?

+Château de Versailles is located in Versailles, France, just a few kilometers outside Paris.
 Versailles became the unofficial capital of France when Louis XIV, also known as The Sun King, moved his court and the government to his palace at Versailles and out of Paris.

-The Palace was built by Louis XIII originally as a country hunting lodge but expanded by Louis XIV.
+The Palace was built by Louis XIII originally as a country hunting lodge but was expanded by Louis XIV.
 The court of Louis XVI was forced to leave Versailles for Paris in 1789 and never returned.

 View of the Palace of Versailles from the rear